hungdq1379/CloudNative_Project3/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+A Service-Level Objective (SLO) is a measurable goal set by the SRE team to ensure a standard level of performance during a specified period of time.
+For example, we might specify an SLO like "99.99% uptime per month".
+Typically SLOs are measured in terms of latency and uptime, although it is not unusual for SRE teams to add additional goals.
+A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
+For example, The application will have an uptime of 99.9% during the next year.
 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.